jonlpersson/ed-latimore/site/_posts/2021-03-13-8-steps-to-making-friends-as-an-adult.md

 ---
 date: 2021-03-13 19:00:00 -0500
 article_type: Article
-title: 8 steps to making friends as an adult
+title: The 8 methods I've used to make friends as an adult
 permalink: /how-to-make-friends-as-an-adult/
 tags:
   - how-to-make-friends